devbisme/KiPart/docs/usage.rst

 When the option ``-r lattice`` is used, the input file should come from the Lattice website or from their Diamond tool.
 (The iCE40 FPGAs are not supported since they use a different format.)

-When the option ``-r gowin`` is used, one of the Excel pinout files from the `GOWIN Semiconductor website <https://www.gowinsemi.com/en/support/database/>`_ should be used.

 The ``-s`` option specifies the arrangement of the pins in the schematic symbol: